(keep reading to learn what happened)

 The video is about 26 minutes long – you can see the full video in this YouTube video (though a lot of the video is from the original episode – the new stuff start around the 19:30 mark, which is where I’ve started the video):

-Is Spirits on Bourbon from Bar Rescue still open?
+Is Spirits on Bourbon still open after Bar Rescue?

-A lot of reviewers love the Resurrection drink, so it appears that they’ve stuck with the changes that Jon Taffer made.
+Prior to its closure in December 2023, a lot of reviewers loved the Resurrection drink, so it appears that they stuck with the changes that Jon Taffer made.

-Here’a s Google Maps street view from March 2022 that shows what the bar currently looks like.
+Here’s a Google Maps street view from March 2022 that shows what the bar looked like when it was still operating as Spirits on Bourbon..

 It has a sign saying to “Get Your World Famous Resurrection”, so it seems like they really play up Jon Taffer’s drink:

-Here’s a sampling of reviews that were written after the visit from Jon Taffer:
+Here’s a sampling of reviews that were written after the visit from Jon Taffer (and before the bar closed, obviously):

 4 star Yelp review from November 2022: